-6. If literature remains a source of contention in the ongoing struggle for the freedom of expression in our evermore interconnected ‘global city’, it is also one of the primary sites in which the questions of knowledge – its norms, forms and media – so central to that struggle and to the related effort to develop new norms of good neighbourliness arise.
-This is because what literature affords most immediately is not knowledge of ourselves or others but an experience of the languages and forms of writing in which particular ways of knowing – and forms of life – are staged, mediated and, in some cases, tested and transformed.
+6. If literature remains a source of contention in the ongoing struggle for the freedom of expression in our evermore connected ‘global city’, it is also one of the primary sites in which the questions of knowledge – its norms, forms and media – so central to that struggle and to the related effort to develop new norms of good neighbourliness arise.
+This is because what literature affords most immediately is not knowledge of ourselves or others but an experience of the languages and forms of writing in which particular ways of knowing – and forms of life – are staged, mediated, and sometimes tested and transformed.
 Engaging with this does not require any special powers, let alone a mysterious ‘inner eye’.
 In the first but not necessarily the last instance all you need are two ordinary, healthy eyes, some training in how to use them and a willingness to keep learning how to read and think differently (see Fourth Proposition).

 Isaiah Berlin, Vico and Herder (London: Chatto and Windus, 1976).